alpinelinux/aports/CODINGSTYLE.md

    `${var/pattern/string}`).
 The [bash manual][bash expansion]
    contains further information on these two expansions.

-**NOTE:** `busybox ash` is currently used to evaluate APKBUILDs since it supports additional POSIX shell extensions your APKBUILD might be evaluated correctly even if it is not confirming to this policy document.
+**NOTE:** `busybox ash` is currently used to evaluate APKBUILDs - since it supports additional POSIX shell extensions, your APKBUILD might be evaluated correctly, even if it is not confirming to this policy document.

 # Shell Style Considerations